oIs The Testator Unable to Sign The Will? There Are Options.

 - To whom they would normally include in the will (most people will include spouses and children, for example)

-In conclusion, an inability to sign is no obstacle to creation of a will, but there are some formalities you'll need to observe.
+In conclusion, an inability to sign is no obstacle to the creation of a will, but there are some formalities you'll need to observe.
 There are also other, more important, requirements of which to be aware.
-If you're thinking about making a will, or need to arrange to have a will written for a loved one, contact our Torrance estate planning lawyers for a consultation.
+If you're thinking about making a will, or need to arrange to have a will written for a loved one, contact our Torrance estate planning lawyers for a consultation at the Law Offices of James C. Shields.